 We are so sorry for the delay

-The finals of the European Endurp Champiomchip went by and you didn´t found any infos here.
-We are a small Team and because of the illness from the Webmaster there was no way to get the infos to the page.
+The finals of the European Enduro Championchip went by and you didn´t found any infos here.
+We are a small team and because of the illness from the webmaster there was no way to get the infos to the page.

 You can now find all informations about the three days from the final in Kielce submitted here.

 With an overall victory in the final cross, the Italian Alessandro Battig also won the overall championship of all riders at the final of the European Enduro Championship in Kielce, Poland, after his title in the cubic capacity class.

 This only was not enough für the Kawasaki pilot, riding für the Italian E50 racing-team, he also won the European title together with the Italian national team!

 Alessandro Battig hadn't even expected to go for the whole championship at the beginning of the season - he only took part in the opening event because it started in his home country Italy.
 Afterwards his team convinced him to contest for the complete series.

 So the Italian anthem sounded even more often at the evening award ceremony.

 But for the host Poland, 42-year-old Sebastian Krywult won his second championship title in the senior class.